microsoft/vscode-docs/docs/containers/bridge-to-kubernetes.md

 ![Output](images/bridge-to-kubernetes-vs-code/output.png)

-Click on the **Kubernetes** status bar and choose **Show connection diagnostics information**.
+Click on the **Kubernetes** Status bar and choose **Show connection diagnostics information**.
 This command prints the current environment variables and DNS entires in the logging output.

 ![Output with diagnostics](images/bridge-to-kubernetes-vs-code/output-diagnostics.png)